Halifax MA Homes & Real Estate

 About half of Burrage Pond Wildlife Management Area is in Halifax, while the other half is in Hanson.
 In its entirety, there are over 1,600 acres of public forest, ponds, marsh, retired cranberry bogs and more than ten miles of easy walking trails.
 Not far from there, if you follow Elm Street toward 106, you’ll come upon the somewhat shallow Robbins Pond, good for cartop boats and canoes as well as fishing and ice fishing in the winter months.

+The Halifax community is small and well-populated but not stuffy.
 Halifax has about a 90% rate of homeownership of predominantly single-family properties.
 There are a few condominium communities, and Halifax Estates, a resident-owned 55+ community of 430 manufactured homes.

 If you would like more information on any of these Halifax real estate listings, just click on a property to access the full details.
 From there, you can request more information or schedule a tour.
 And we'd be happy to provide you with disclosures, past sales history, dates and prices of properties that have recently sold nearby, and more, so just let us know how we can help!